New to HYROX or experienced and fed up with a lack of grip on the Sled Pull or want more speed on the 1km runs?

 Imagine smashing each stage of the HYROX, with shoes that feel like an extension of you.
 Shoes that offer the perfect blend of grip, comfort, speed, and stability.

 Through research, trial and error during my 5 year HYROX obsession, that is exactly what I’ve narrowed down for you.
-The best shoes for HYROX that will give you that critical edge.
+The best shoes for HYROX shoes in 2026 that will give you that critical edge.

 Once you’ve picked your shoes the next focus should be on the best clothing and training equipment to get you race ready.